Selection process

 General information about the grade-based selection process

-Mind and Brain is a competitive master’s program with approx. 400 to 450 applicants for 30-40 places each year.
-Admission is based almost exclusively on the grade point average (GPA) of the applicant’s bachelor’s (!) degree.
+Mind and Brain is a competitive master’s program with approx. 300 applicants for 30–40 places each year.
+Admission is strongly based on the grade point average (GPA) of the applicant’s bachelor’s (!) degree.

-Please read about an option for a minor grade improvement here:
+Please read about an option for a grade improvement here:

 Although there is no minimum passing grade (numerus clausus) for an application, previous application rounds have shown that successful applicants for the Brain Track needed at least a GPA of 1.3 (German grade) or better.
 Equivalent grades to 1.3 in other grading systems are First class (British grading system) or 3.8 (American or any other grading systems with 4.0 as best and 2.0 as lowest passing grade).